xbeat/Machine-Learning/README.md

 Diffusion models are a class of generative models that have gained significant attention in the field of computer vision and image processing.
 These models work by gradually adding noise to data and then learning to reverse this process, allowing them to generate high-quality images from noise.
 This approach has shown remarkable results in various tasks, including image generation, inpainting, and super-resolution.

+## Implementing Metropolis-Hastings Algorithm in Bayesian Inference

+Introduction to Metropolis-Hastings Algorithm

+The Metropolis-Hastings algorithm is a powerful Markov Chain Monte Carlo method used to sample from probability distributions where direct sampling is difficult.
+It generates a sequence of random samples that converge to the desired target distribution through an acceptance-rejection mechanism.

 ## Building a Chatbot with FastAPI and Python

 Setting Up FastAPI Project Structure